MichaelABryant/portfolio/README.md

 - Feature engineered by creating dummy variables for cateogrical and string data

 # [Project 2: Heart Disease Prediction](https://github.com/MichaelBryantDS/Heart-Disease-Prediction)
+- Created seven machine learning models to make a classification prediction of heart disease using 303 patient records and 12 features
+- Performed an exploratory data analysis and feature engineered a categorical risk factors variable based on high cholesterol, high blood pressure, high fasting blood sugar, and age/sex
+- Hyperparameter tuned the models and, with a five-fold cross validation, obtained an accuracy of 85.5%

 # [Project 3: Vehicle Sales Price Prediction](https://github.com/MichaelBryantDS/Vehicle-Sales-Price-Prediction)